21 August 2017

 The course aims to give students an insight into undergraduate study of Literature.
 It involves textual analysis of a range of different mediums and discussion of important themes within their historical and cultural context.

-GBP 3895: The course fee covers all tuition, accommodation and main meals at St Cross College.
+GBP 3895: The course fee covers all tuition, accommodation and main meals at Somerville College.
 It also covers all activities, excursions included in the course and airport transfers between Oxford and London.
 Flights to and from London are not included.